 This blog is mostly about various tech projects I’m working on.
 From time to time issues relating to cooking, politics and personal stuff pop up.
-If you’re only interested in those particular topics, click the icon and the page and the rss feed will be limited to the one you pick.
+If you’re only interested in those particular topics, click the section and the rss feed will be limited to the one you pick.

 As for me, I’m a middle-aged geek who was in a state of semi-retirement but unfortunately found something interesting that took up my full-time attention.
 I’m still doing things on github and other projects however.